On this page:

 Admission process

 When applying in the application portal, select Journalism.
-You will be able to select Online and Print Journalism as your major during the application process.
+You will declare your major before your second year of the program.

 Ready to apply?